OPTIONAL REIMBURSEMENT ACCOUNTS

 Check Payment: Allegiance authorizes reimbursement and prints checks each business day.
 Claims are normally processed within five business days of receipt.
 You usually have a check in your mailbox within a week after Allegiance receives your claim.

 Debit Card: Your employer offers debit cards as a part of the Flex Plan at a cost of $10.00 per year.
-That fee will be paid by MUS for the July 1, 2013-June 30, 2014 plan year.
+That fee will be paid by MUS for the July 1-June 30 plan year.
 You may use the debit card to pay for medical and/or dependent care expenses.
 Documentation for the expenses may be required, and should be saved for all debit card transactions.

-Claims for eligible expenses that were incurred during the plan year (July 1, 2013-June 30, 2014) must be received by Allegiance by September 30, 2014, to be eligible for reimbursement.
+Claims for eligible expenses that were incurred during the plan year (July 1-June 30) must be received by Allegiance by September 30th of the current plan year, to be eligible for reimbursement.
 If you terminate employment during the plan year, your participation in the plan ends, subject to COBRA limitations.
-However, you still may submit claims through September 30, 2014, if the claims were incurred during your period of employment, and during the plan year.
+However, you still may submit claims through September 30th of the current plan year, if the claims were incurred during your period of employment, and during the plan year.